mothership-ec/cog/src/Message/Cog/Console/readme.md

 ## Running tasks

-Tasks are run via Cog's console using the `task:run` command like so:
+Tasks are run via Cog's console using the `task:run` command followed by the task name like so:

-    $ bin/cog task:run core:clean_tmp_data
+    $ bin/cog task:run cms:clean_tmp_data

 ## File structure

-Tasks can sit anywhere within modules but for consistency we recommend keeping them in a `/Task` directory e.g `Message/CMS/Task/SendOrderData.php`.
+Tasks can sit anywhere within modules but for consistency we recommend keeping them in a `/Task` directory within a module e.g `Message/CMS/Task/SendOrderData.php`.
 The file's name must match the PHP class that is contained within it as per the PSR-0 spec.

 ## Class structure